- About Us

 10. What are your kennels like?

 Our dog kennels are all indoor.
 The kennels and cages keep patients separate from one another at all times.
 We have special recovery cages that pump in oxygen and have heated floors for extra safety for our patients coming out of surgery/anesthesia.
 These high tech oxygen cages also provide an excellent treatment environment for patients that have breathing problems that require special oxygen supplementation (heart failure, vehicle trauma, asthma, and pneumonia patients).
 Contagious pets are quarantined in an isolation ward that has negative pressure air flow to decrease the risk of spreading infectious disease to other patients in the hospital.
-You are welcome to visit and inspect our hospital facilities at any time.
 The dogs are walked several times daily while they are hospitalized.
 Blankets and food are provided for our patients, but you are always welcome to bring your own.
+Please visit our virtual tour page to take an inside look at our facility.
+You are welcome to visit and inspect our hospital facilities at any time.

 11. What is the difference between a DVM and a VMD?